GjjvdBurg/PyGenSVM/docs/cls_gridsearch.rst

               Refer to the `scikit-learn User Guide on cross validation`_ for the various strategies that can be used here.

+              NOTE: At the moment, the ShuffleSplit and StratifiedShuffleSplit are not supported in this class.
+If you need these, you can use the GenSVM classifier directly with the GridSearchCV object from scikit-learn.
+              (these methods require significant changes in the low-level library before they can be supported).
    :type cv: int, cross-validation generator or an iterable, optional
    :param refit: Refit the GenSVM estimator with the best found parameters on the whole
                  dataset.